ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 Write a brief note about the results of the Series Battery Combination simulation.
 We observed that when four 1.5V batteries are connected in series, the multimeter showed an overall voltage of 6V.
-Hence, when the batteries are connected in series, the overall voltage across the circuit is the sum of voltage of the batteries.
+Hence, when the batteries are connected in series, the overall voltage across the circuit is the sum of the voltages of the batteries.

 ```